-- 11 Click Yes to continue or No to cancel. - 12 On the AD LDS Administrators window, select the currently logged on user: < Username > option, and click Next. - 13 On the Importing LDIF Files window, select the check box for each LDIF file name that you want to import, and click Next. - NOTE: MS-InetOrgPerson.LDF and MS-User.LDF are required. - 14 On the Ready to Install window, under Selections, review the listed selections, and click Next. - 15 Click Finish to exit the wizard.
+- 11. Click Yes to continue or No to cancel. - 12.
+On the AD LDS Administrators window, select the currently logged on user: - On the Importing LDIF Files window, select the check box for each LDIF file name that you want to import, and click Next. - NOTE: MS-InetOrgPerson.LDF and MS-User.LDF are required. - 14.
+On the Ready to Install window, under Selections, review the listed selections, and click Next. - 15.
+Click Finish to exit the wizard.